Timberwolves playing through pain in stretch run of NBA season

 At this time of the year though, the Wolves may have to make a calculation with some players.
 The postseason beckons and despite their intention to get the No. 6 seed, they remain two games back of Denver.
 It will still be an uphill climb to catch the Nuggets, even with a matchup on tap in Denver Friday night.
 These next two games against Toronto and the Nuggets could determine if the Wolves have a legitimate shot of getting to sixth.

-If they fall futher behind, perhaps some of the ailing Wolves can take time to rest with the play-in around the corner.
+If they fall further behind, perhaps some of the ailing Wolves can take time to rest with the play-in around the corner.
 Unless that happens, however, the players are pushing themselves to play.

 "You want to be 100%, but it's more about being 100% mentally," Towns said. "...
 Just play 100% mentally though.
 If we can do that, we'll fix a lot of holes that physically we may not be able to do at the best of our ability."